 EPA has long relied on competitive merits-based grant-making to support activities that deliver critical environmental improvements, pollution reduction, and public education.
 Every previous administration, both Republican and Democratic, approached spending its federal grant dollars as a non-partisan merits-based exercise, free of politics and of the temptation by political appointees to use grant funds to advance ideological agendas.
 Grant applications were evaluated by career professional staff exclusively for their technical merit and not on the basis of partisan political considerations.

-Every previous EPA administration, both Republican and Democratic, has approached spending the federal grant dollars entrusted to it as a non-partisan merits-based exercise, free of politics and of the temptation by political appointees to use grant funds to advance political or ideological agendas.
-Under Scott Pruitt, the EPA has inserted a political operative into the process.
-A directive from Pruitt assigns this task to John Konkus, who previously worked on President Trump’s campaign, and is now the deputy associate administrator in EPA’s Office of Public Affairs, a position he occupies as a political appointee and not as a non-partisan career civil servant.
+Now, the Trump EPA has assigned a political appointee to review all grant solicitations and awards.
+A directive from Administrator Pruitt assigns this task to John Konkus, who is the deputy associate administrator in EPA’s Office of Public Affairs, a position he occupies as a political appointee and not as a non-partisan career civil servant.

 After the Interior Department took a similar step, the National Academies of Sciences, Engineering, and Medicine, issued a statement condemning these actions and the effect they will have on “public confidence in our nation’s research enterprise.”